popgengui/agestrucnb/README.md

 current compatible python versions
 ----------------------------------
-	i.  python 3.5 and 3.6.
+	1.  python 3.5 and 3.6.
 On Windows 64-bit and OS X platforms , we strongly recommend using the Anaconda 3 python distribution, as it's "conda" installer supplies a pre-compiled version of SimuPop, which is often difficult to install through pip and setuptools.

-	ii. python 2.7 Note that python 3 is the recommended environment, since 2.7 requires building an older version of SimuPop, which can be difficult, especially in Windows (see the Dependancies and Installation sections, below.) the above are the python versions on which the program was developed and tested.  other versions may
+	2. python 2.7 Note that python 3 is the recommended environment, since 2.7 requires building an older version of SimuPop, which can be difficult, especially in Windows (see the Dependancies and Installation sections, below.) the above are the python versions on which the program was developed and tested.  other versions may